katarinagresova/biology-crash-course/_posts/2021-04-30-translation.md

 ### Open reading frame

 An open reading frame (ORF) is a continuous stretch of codons that may begin with a start codon and ends at a stop codon and it is the part of a reading frame that has the ability to be translated.
 When we look an mRNA, there are three ways, how it could be translated: starting in first position, second position or third position.
-Starting in fourth position is the same as starting in first position, only first amino acid wouldn't be translated.
+Starting in fourth position is the same as starting

 ![](https://lh3.googleusercontent.com/proxy/QODH-EZnQcJcx9YZYKpRjhmL9Ad_MbO-9RtCXHDrpN2BiDNKBSXg4yJEd_-rtinUmBV5hwnrQh1n79kvjcxFUqFO0GqVpSl0IMvFzS-3B2mc7W8DnVhq3iGHL_RAHiXA_KdMRg=s0-d){:height="60%" width="60%"}